Who We Are

-ESMC’s market design is both innovative and unique.
+ESMC’s market program design is both innovative and unique.
 Rather than focusing on just one type of environmental improvement, we “stack” multiple ecosystem services to go beyond simply improving soil carbon and reducing greenhouse gases.
 The same land stewardship practices that impact soil carbon and greenhouse gas emissions, for instance, oftentimes have additional benefits, such as improved water quality and water conservation, as well as biodiversity benefits such as habitat for pollinators, insects, and birds.
-ESMC’s marketplace will reward producers for all these benefits, not just carbon credits.
+ESMC’s market program will reward producers for all these benefits, not just carbon credits.

 ESMC operates in more than one environmental market to maximize producer choice, returns, buyer demand, and societal benefits.
 Farmers and ranchers can manage their operations to improve environmental outcomes through practices that make the most sense for their production system.
 We look at each field holistically to capture the site characteristics, the entire set of management decisions and the resulting outcomes.
-Enrollment in the ESMC Program then provides producers with access to both supply chain reporting markets as well as more rigorous offset and compliance grade markets.
+Enrollment in the ESMC program then provides producers with access to both supply chain reporting markets as well as more rigorous offset and compliance grade markets.